Nacogdoches County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-What Happens If You Miss the Deadline: If you miss the 15-day deadline, your driver's license will be automatically suspended.
+- Consequences of Missing the Deadline: If you fail to request a hearing within 15 days, your driver's license will be automatically suspended.
 There is very little recourse once this deadline passes.
-Don't delay!

 Automatic License Suspension

-Even if you request an ALR hearing, your license will be temporarily suspended until the hearing takes place.
-The length of the suspension depends on whether you took a breath or blood test and whether you failed it or refused to take it.
+A DUI arrest can lead to an automatic license suspension, the length of which depends on whether you took a breath or blood test and whether you failed or refused it.

 If You Took the Breath/Blood Test and Failed

-- BAC over 0.08: If your blood alcohol concentration (BAC) was 0.08 or higher, your license will be suspended for 90 days if this is your first offense.
+- BAC Over 0.08: If your blood alcohol concentration (BAC) was 0.08 or higher, your license will be suspended.
+The duration of the suspension varies under Texas law.

 If You Refused Testing